vimich/vimich.github.io/README.md

 > **Task:** Create a secret with name `PASSWORD`.
 In the same step as for the previous task,assign the secret's value to the environment variable `SECRET`.
 What happens if you try to print out the secret. *NB: Although this variable does not have a concrete usecase yet, we will actually apply it in Step 6, where you can choose to integrate with Docker hub.*

-### Step 6 (OPTIONAL): Pushing a Docker image to Docker Hub 🐳
+## Step 6: Pushing a Docker image to Docker Hub 🐳
-Docker has become a quintessential element of becoming a part of modern software development, and let's you build and ship your code easier than ever.
-This is accomplished by creating an image, more specificely a Docker image, which contains everything that is needed for your code to run, e.g. operating system, dependecies, and your code.
-This image can then be used to create indentical deployments to different servers, with you as a developer having to worry if your code is going to behave differently.
+Docker has become a quintessential element of modern software development, and let's you build and ship your code easier than ever.
+This is accomplished by creating an image, more specificely a Docker image, which contains everything that is needed for your application to run, e.g. operating system, dependecies, and your code.
+This image can then be used to create indentical deployments to different servers, without you as a developer having to worry if your code is going to behave differently.

 In the same way we can push our code to Github repository, Docker provides a repository to store all our Docker images.
 This is known as Docker Hub.
 A handy option is therefore to push a new Docker image to Docker Hub, each time we merge and release a new version of our code.
 Luckily this operation can be automated using Github actions, and is what you are to accomplish in this task.